mozilla/ichnaea/docs/api/submit.rst

 while observing the environment.

 The time has to be in UTC time, encoded in ISO 8601.
 If not provided, the server time will be used.
-It should be the first of the month, in which the radio environment was observed at the given location.
-The coarse grained month resolution protects the privacy of the observer.

 Response